 The planning and design guidelines outlined in Chapter 5 provide the necessary tools to plan and design the on- and off-road components of the City's active transportation network.
-For the purposes of this study, "on-road" refers to facilities located within the travelled portion of road rights-of-way, such as bicycle lanes, separated bicycle lanes and raised cycle tracks.
+For the purposes of this study, "on-road" refers to facilities located within the travelled portion of road rights-of-way (i.e., between the curbs), such as bicycle lanes, separated bicycle lanes and raised cycle tracks.
 In-boulevard facilities and off-road trails are considered "off-road" facilities.